vm75/sweph.dart/README.md

 import 'package:sweph/sweph.dart';

 Future<void> main() async {
-  try {
   // Sweph comes bundled with some ephe file.
 Refer to Sweph.bundledEpheAssets
   // These or any other bundled ephe files can be initialized during Sweph.init
   // These are coped to <ApplicationSupportDirectory>/ephe_files folder for non-Web platforms
   // For Web, this is the only way to provide ephe files, and they are loaded into memory await Sweph.init(epheAssets: [
     "packages/sweph/assets/ephe/sefstars.txt",
   ]);

   // alternately if a folder already contains ephe files, Sweph can be used in sync mode like this:
   // await Sweph.swe_set_ephe_path(<path-to-existing-folder>)
   // This is not available for Web

   print('sweph.swe_version = ${Sweph.swe_version()}');
   print('Moon longitude on 2022-06-29 02:52:00 UTC = ${Sweph.swe_calc_ut(Sweph.swe_julday(2022, 6, 29, (2 + 52 / 60), CalendarType.SE_GREG_CAL), HeavenlyBody.SE_MOON, SwephFlag.SEFLG_SWIEPH).longitude}');

   // Most methods use positional parameters, not named.
 So if some positional parameters take default values, please refer to original documentation
   // If only some specific flags are allowed for a method, it is restricted via the enumerated flags
   // For example, to set the sidereal mode to Lahiri with projection onto solar system plane and custom t0 in UT Sweph.swe_set_sid_mode(SiderealMode.SE_SIDM_LAHIRI, SiderealModeFlag.SE_SIDBIT_SSY_PLANE, 123.45 /* t0 */);
   // or, to set the sidereal mode to Lahiri with no flags and custom ayan_t0 in UT Sweph.swe_set_sid_mode(SiderealMode.SE_SIDM_LAHIRI, SiderealModeFlag.SE_SIDBIT_NONE, 0.0 /* t0 */, 987.65 /* ayan_t0 */);
-  }
 }
 ```